-“And this is evening on Solina, and silence, which is home” – this is the Polish songs’ lyrics, which did not leave my mind when I took in the beautiful canvass before my eyes.
+“And this is evening on Solina, and silence, which is home” – the lyrics of a Polish song refuse to leave my mind as I stare at the the beautiful canvass before my eyes.

 This is the Carpathian borderland, closer in its character to Ukraine and to Slovakia, than to the heart of Poland.
 Turning tides do not surprise anyone here.
 The history has not been kind to these lands.

 Wake up under open sun in summer, sleep in cellars of a few apartment blocks in winter, if winter proves tough.
 They are not homeless, as these mountains are their home.
-Their faces tired, honest and distrustful, kind, accepting and wary.
-Their eyes full of dreams and rough mountain reality.
+Their rough faces tired, honest and distrustful, accepting and wary, eyes full of dreams.

 I had a very personal reason to travel to Bieszczady.
 I needed to visit a final resting place of my former partner – who departed tragically and way too early, just as the spring of his life became an early summer… On his grave, the inscription was carved: “the sun disappeared while the day still lasted“, and it felt so painfully appropriate for how it happened.
 I have put off the visit to his grave for many years, and when it finally happened, it hit me very hard.
 So visiting Bieszczady was not just a simple travel, but a visit to my past, to his past, and to his beloved land, which he taught me to love.